mauriciojost/botino-arduino/README.md

 When contributing, keep always in mind the best practices:

-- Try not to overuse the heap (only 4K!): prefer static memory allocation rathenr than dynamic one
+- Try not to overuse the heap (only 4K!): prefer static memory allocation rather than dynamic one
 - Reuse instances as much as possible

 ### Eclipse